Now Out in Paperback!

 Despite the cosmopolitan rhetoric, hierarchies of race, culture and class shape popularity, friendships and romance on campus.
 Not surprisingly, this has an adverse effect on students' self-perception and sense of school belonging.

-By going back to high school for a year, Danau befriended transnational youth, often called 'Third Culture Kids', to present their struggles with identity, belonging and internalized racism in their own words.
+By going back to high school for a year in Indonesia, Danau befriended transnational youth, often called 'Third Culture Kids', to present their struggles with identity, belonging and internalized racism in their own words.

 The result is the first engaging, anthropological critique of the way Western-style cosmopolitanism is institutionalized as cultural capital to reproduce global socio-cultural inequalities.

 Paperback released on December 1! - Growing Up in Transit

 Reviews of Growing Up in Transit